 A practical study in the observation and identification of mathematics learning difficulties; emphasis is on designing informal assessments, reinforcement and remediation strategies, and real-life applications.
+Prereq: EDU 311 and admission to School of Education or consent of the Director of Teacher Education.

 EDU 357 Collaborative and Assistive Technology.
-3 cr.
+3 cr. $\,$